ColleyLi/BehaviourPlanning/apollo/my_scripts/visualization/README.md

 ![Map plot](images/map_plot.png "Map plot")

 Plots an input map.
 If no map is provided, will plot default map from data directory.
-Tags on the plot are rpad ids.
+Tags on the plot are road ids.

 ```
 Usage: python -m routing/plot_map [-h] [--map_path MAP_PATH]